Deadlines & FAQs

 What is the responsibility and authority of the Office of Academic Affairs in this process?

 The Office of Academic Affairs is responsible for analyzing, facilitating, monitoring, and approving proposed changes and the implementation of those changes as approved by governing bodies.
 In addition, while the faculty curriculum committees are responsible for curriculum development and maintenance, many changes to curriculum have resource implications.
 The Office of Academic Affairs has oversight over the distribution of resources as well as a role in monitoring curriculum changes that impact overall enrollment and student outcomes at the institution as well as our relationships with partners (including transfer institutions).
-Click here for a list of the responsibilities and authority of the Office of Academic Affairs related to curriculum.
+(List of Office of Academic Affairs’ responsibilities related to curriculum).

-If a course is no longer being used and there are no plans to offer it in the foreseeable future, the course should be inactivated.
+If a course is no longer being used and there are no plans to offer it in the foreseeable future, the course should be discontinued.
+Courses that are never offered are not real courses and should be discontinued and removed from the Catalog.

 How many course and curriculum changes are made annually?